-The population of interest is children aged 6 months to 12 years with unilateral or bilateral otitis media with effusion.
+The population of interest is children aged 6 months to 12 years with unilateral or bilateral OME.
 If a study includes children aged younger than 6 months and older than 12 years, we will only include the study if the majority of children fit our inclusion criteria or only if the trialists present outcome data by age group.
 We will include all children regardless of any comorbidity such as Down syndrome or cleft palate.

 Clinical diagnosis of OME will be confirmed by oto(micro)scopy or tympanometry or both.
 We will include studies where children have had OME for at least three months.
-We will include children who have previously had ventilation tubes inserted.